 Ototoxicity (Inner Ear Problems)

 Non-genetic risk factors for ototoxicity (inner ear problems, such as hearing loss, tinnitus, dizziness and vertigo) will be identified in WP5, led by Prof. Thorsten Langer of the University of Leubeck (UzL).
-Prof. Antoinette am Zehnhoff-Dinnesen of the University of Münster (UKM) leads the Audiological Reference Centre.
-Different types of hearing deterioration will be assessed by hearing (audiology) experts to develop a scoring scheme for risk assessment.
-A number of researchers are active at the Audiological Reference Centre, including Dr. Ross Parfitt, Dr. Amélie Tillmanns and two medical students, Lukas Linß and Friederike Krings.
-Docent Dirk Deuster and Peter Matalut have developed and maintain the audiological database.
-The genetic (WP4) and non-genetic risk factors during the project will form the basis for future development of preventive strategies.
-Analyses will include both cohort and case-control approaches.
+Prof. Antoinette am Zehnhoff-Dinnesen of the University of Münster (UKM) led the Audiological Reference Centre.
+Different types of hearing deterioration were assessed by hearing (audiology) experts to develop a scoring scheme for risk assessment.
+A number of researchers were active at the Audiological Reference Centre, including Dr. Ross Parfitt, Dr. Amélie Tillmanns and two medical students, Lukas Linß and Friederike Krings.
+Docent Dirk Deuster and Peter Matalut developed and maintained the audiological database.
+The genetic (WP4, with Prof. Oliver Zolk of the University of Ulm from WP5) and non-genetic risk factors identified during the project will form the basis for future development of preventive strategies.
+Analyses included both cohort and case-control approaches.

 Management Team visits Audiological Reference Centre (left), audiogram collection demonstration by Prof. am Zehnhoff-Dinnesen and Dr. Parfitt, (centre and right)